 Buildings are responsible for a large share of our global energy use.
 Energy use is in fact the main determinant of a building’s global environmental footprint, considering its total life span.

 Lund University is internationally renowned for high-quality research related to energy-efficient buildings.
 Our expertise is centred on a whole-building perspective, which accounts for inhabitant needs as well as their comfort and health.
-The University’s advanced research and its close ties to the building industry creates an excellent foundation for a strong Master’s programme with a largely unique focus on buildings.
+The University’s advanced research, and its close ties to the building industry, create an excellent foundation for a strong Master’s programme with a largely unique focus on buildings.

-Our students will graduate with advanced knowledge, skills and competencies within the area of energy-efficient and environmental building design in cold climates.
+Our students will graduate with advanced knowledge, skills and competencies within the area of energy-efficient and environmental building design in heating-dominated climates.
 Our goal is to train highly skilled professionals, who will significantly contribute to and influence the design, building or renovation of energy-efficient buildings and relating to renewable energy supply, taking into consideration the architecture and environment, the inhabitants’ behaviour, needs, health and comfort, as well as the overall economy.